 What is LiGHTS?

 LiGHTS stands for ‘Lincoln Get Hold of Technology and Science.
 It is a day-long event including scores of activities enabling members of the public to find out about research at the University of Lincoln.
-LiGHTS is funded by the European Union as part of European Researchers’ Night.
+In 2017, LiGHTS was funded by the European Union as part of European Researchers’ Night.
 This was invaluable in establishing the event and has provided a firm base for the University to continue to host and develop LiGHTS to inform, entertain and inspire as many people as possible.

 What is there to do?